gmcnickle/zany_passwords/PassphraseOfTheWeek/week3.md

 Like a digital Genesis, this phrase speaks of the primordial stew from which all covert ops and righteous insurrections are born.

+Rebellions don’t start fully formed—they simmer.
+They’re born in shadows, in whispered frustrations, in the slow corrosion of trust.
+When institutions mishandle what we entrust to them—our identities, our histories, our secrets—they sow the seeds of revolt.
+If companies want to avoid becoming the next target of digital pitchforks and fire, they’d do well to remember: privacy isn't a luxury—it’s the last line of loyalty.

 - Camouflage hides the signal in the noise.
 - Rebellion brings the fire to light it up.

 With entropy as your canvas and encryption as your brush, go forth and secure boldly.

-With a brute-force cracking time of 92.7 million years, “In the Beginning, There Was Camouflage, and Then Came Rebellion” is precisely the kind of phrase that makes even the elite at `0xC0FFEE` roll their eyes, mutter curses, and reach for something stronger.
+With a brute-force cracking time of 92.7 million years, “In the Beginning, There Was Camouflage, and Then Came Rebellion” is precisely the kind of phrase that makes even the elites at `0xC0FFEE` roll their eyes, mutter curses, and reach for something stronger.

 Why does it work?
 - Mythic tone with cyberpunk flair